 The Epcot International Festival of the Holidays celebrates holiday traditions from around the world through storytelling and music presented throughout World Showcase.
 It’s one of four festivals offered at Epcot, and it’s one of our favorites!
-We recently enjoyed a preview of what’s coming to this year’s festival.
-Catch all the details below.
+Wondering what you can expect during the festival?
+Keep reading for what you need to know.

 1 – Celebrate the Holidays at Epcot

-The Epcot International Festival of the Holidays runs from November 29-December 30, 2019.
+The Epcot International Festival of the Holidays runs from now through December 30, 2019.
 You’ll be immersed in holiday decorations and entertainment, themed merchandise, festive cuisine, and costumed storytellers in many of the eleven World Showcase nations.
 There is something for everyone during this festival.

 Check out this video from Disney cast members, Rick DeCicco and Chelsea Florig, who share experiences that you don’t want to miss at this year’s Epcot International Festival of the Holidays.